-One could consider repairing a vehicle determined to be a total loss, but this comes with additional challenges (namely, ensuring the vehicle is safe to operate).
+One could consider repairing a vehicle determined to be a total loss, but this comes with additional challenges (namely, ensuring the safety of traveling public).
 The Texas Department of Insurance has information and links on its website should you be considering repair.